What makes your facility different than other float facilities in the state?

 Is there anyone who should not float?

 You should not float if you are presently ill, have a large wound that is not healed, or incontinent.
 Clients with epilepsy should only float by a doctor’s recommendation.
+If you have freshly colored hair, it is recommended to wait until the color is set and water runs clear when washing.

 Can you fall asleep in the tank?